ycroissant/micsr/README.md

 # The `micsr` Package - Companion package to the forthcoming book "Microeconometrics With R", CRC/Chapman

+## warning

+- the example of ndvtest doesn't work anymor
+- the ivldv vignette is highly commented

 ## About

 `micsr` provides methods described in the book that are not available in R. This includes: